 Those wanting to open up their own jewelry business would be able to make successful business plans with the assistance of the experience an apprenticeship provides.
 Analyzing the jewelry market, understanding branding, and future marketing aspects can help in reaching out to prospective clients and businesses.

 Another way to gain additional experience would be to take an active part in jewelry trade fairs, exhibitions, and marketing primary designs and products online.

 Most clients prefer working with jewelers who are certified by the local or national Jewelers Guild or Association.
 Once you are prepared to work on individual pieces for sale, either online or through retail, you should enquire about the most advantageous certifications available.
 Most of these certification credentials are obtained through a written and practical examination.

 Contact your National Association or Guild to get your professional credentials.
 If it is a course that has several steps or levels, you could consider starting it as soon as you are done with your basic jewelry course.
 Joining a National Guild or Association benefits you by ensuring all the compliances are taken care of and you are a registered member with them.

-Adding credentials improves your knowledge base and credibility factor with your current and future clients.
-Getting additional credentials could also mean the difference between selling expensive wedding jewelry and medium priced ones.
+Adding credentials to improve your knowledge base and credibility factor with your current and future clients.
+Getting additional credentials could also mean the difference between selling expensive wedding jewelry and medium-priced ones.
 Your brand value will also increase with an increase in your personal and professional credibility.